cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-select.md

 Cloudberry Database has the following additional OLAP grouping extensions (often referred to as *supergroups*):

-ROLLUP
+**`ROLLUP`**

-:   A `ROLLUP` grouping is an extension to the `GROUP BY` clause that creates aggregate subtotals that roll up from the most detailed level to a grand total, following a list of grouping columns (or expressions). `ROLLUP` takes an ordered list of grouping columns, calculates the standard aggregate values specified in the `GROUP BY` clause, then creates progressively higher-level subtotals, moving from right to left through the list.
+A `ROLLUP` grouping is an extension to the `GROUP BY` clause that creates aggregate subtotals that roll up from the most detailed level to a grand total, following a list of grouping columns (or expressions). `ROLLUP` takes an ordered list of grouping columns, calculates the standard aggregate values specified in the `GROUP BY` clause, then creates progressively higher-level subtotals, moving from right to left through the list.
 Finally, it creates a grand total.
 A `ROLLUP` grouping can be thought of as a series of grouping sets.
 For example:

     ```
     GROUP BY ROLLUP (a,b,c)